FLORIDA HIGHWAYMEN HISTORIC ARTISTS

 An iconic legend, Charles Walker, died on May 24, 2022, at 77.

-Roy McLendon, an iconic legend and the eldest member of the group, died on March 3, 2024, at the age of 91.
+Roy McLendon, an iconic legend and the group's eldest member, died on March 3, 2024, at 91.

 Highwaymen Historic